ray12978/multi-KA_calculator/README.md

-the sub-folder name must be "annontator_{i}" number of files in each annontator must be equal
+the sub-folder name must be "annontator_{i}" number of files in each annontator folder must be equal
 ```
 run script
 ```